vneiger/pml/README.md

 Additions to the NTL and FLINT libraries, with a focus on univariate polynomial matrices, structured matrices, and their applications.

+The FLINT version is currently under development, and unstable.

 Version 0.3

 ## Authors